MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 # Working with duplicate values

-You can work with duplicate sets of values through transformations that can remove duplicates from your data or filter your data to show duplicates only, so you can focus on them.
+You can work with duplicate sets of values through transformations that can remove duplicates from your data.
+Or you can filter your data to show duplicates only, so you can focus on them.

 > [!WARNING]
 > Power Query is case-sensitive.
 When working with duplicate values, Power Query considers the case of the text, which might lead to undesired results.
 As a workaround, users can apply an uppercase or lowercase transform prior to removing duplicates.